tinkerhub/TinkerHub-Learning-Paths/content/machine-learning/index.md

 ## Implementing the algorithms 👩‍💻

 This is an important part.
-Learning how to implement ML algorithms :boom:
+Learning how to implement ML algorithms 💥
 - Try to implement the ML algorithms with vanilla python and the following libraries.

 ### Packages to use